baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 ]
 ```

 And that solved the problem.
 Just have to create a file with data from a special internal endpoint, then download that file for use in next steps.
 Easy!
+Or at least easy once you work it out.
+Go figure!

 # Solving Problem 2: Communicating over SSH